Context (can be skipped)

 Turn on your ice cream maker.
 It has to be very cold before pouring your ice cream mix into it.
 It can take up to 20 minutes. it depends on your room temperature.

-Beware, your ice cream mix has already been pasteurized, now it is not the time to add some germs.
+Beware, your ice cream mix has already been pasteurized, now it is not the time to add some contaminants or germs.
 Clean your hands and use clean tools.

 Open your jar and one last time, whip your mix, to make sure everything is homogeneous.